Domaine de Beaurenard - Châteauneuf-du-Pape Boisrenard blanc 2020

 Buy your Beaurenard wines at the best price in a private sale!

-from €99 on your first order
+Starting at €99 on your first order

 Eye

-Bright gold color with slight green highlights
+A brilliant gold color with subtle green highlights

 Nose

-Expressive with an intense bouquet featuring notes of hazelnuts, toasted almonds, and brioche
+Expressive, with an intense bouquet featuring notes of hazelnuts, toasted almonds, and brioche

 Serve